dotlang/language/doc/RFE.md

 `x,y,z = *point, 120`
 or: `drawEx(*point, 190)` is same as `drawEx(100,200,190)`

-? - `process = (x:int -> nothing)` is it a shortcut? can I write a code block after this?
+Y - `process = (x:int -> nothing)` is it a shortcut? can I write a code block after this?
 No. it is a shortcut syntax! you have to write: `process = (x:int -> _:nothing)` ...
 Extende usage of `_` for when name of input/output is not relevant in a function.